web-testing-software/icL/standard/README.md

 # About standards

-I have planned to write the standard for language icL in 2 languages: engish and russian.
+I have planned to write the standard for language icL in 3 languages: moldavian, engish and russian.

 # Requests